jsm8989/vesicles_iii/lab_notes.md

   -   Better = easier to see dust, less roughness (almost atomically smooth), can produce more things in one go (obviously)
   -   Similarities = both hard enough that cutting with razor is no problem, also defect size/overall quality both easily good enough for "microfluidics".
 - Will try join the meeting this afternoon if I am not in the middle of something
+- [meeting cancelled]

+### 4/2/22
+- Did PDMS, bonding and testing of new device between 11-15:30.
+Rate-limiting step was the 2 hour bake @60 degrees C.
+- Mostly as before, with emphasis on cleaning around plasma bonding area, which I had not been too careful with previously
+- My device was slightly leaky, we are unsure why.
+The 100um channels were also much easier to get flow through than the smaller ones, although it turned out the tubing and hole punch did not quite work.
+I sadly also broke the plunger on the punching machine by pushing it down too fr, and this led to ~an hour delay (sorry Dean).
+Remember to always look perpendicular to the punching plane to avoid parallax!
+And the surfaces are not as hard as previous things I have punched on!!

+### 7/2/22
+- Did a lot of ESA electronics work yesterday, to show Nigel and co. our progress in a tangible manner.
+- Katie has ordered reagents and is in charge of testing the reaction - I am really relying on her for this
+- Wrote a simple script which could analyse sigmoidal curves by returning the gradient as a function of time, giving the initial and max rates.
+- Also currently deciding how best to characterise the saturation time - will talk to Pietro about this
+- Plan for lab today: have booked DLW from 13:00-16:00, planning to print one of the Gennaio_attachment files that Viola sent me.
+	- Also want to compare these to other works to show it's a better idea
+	- Need to measure size (either post-production using profilometer or on software)
+	- Expect ~100um channels, of a reasonable (50um?) depth, and smaller traps.
+Although this may be problematic for larger vesicle samples - reduce growth phase time?
+	- For today only worth doing this on a single glass slide, as we are not yet interested in large scale production, and this may be more of a recall/test run for me
+- At some point need to return to the EVOS with Timo, who I haven't spoken to for a while.
+Would be good to see what kind of scripting/remote control is possible with it
+-

+Tomorrow/later in the week:
+- make some new vesicles, get some confocal/Temika time, and get more data
+- continue c++ contour analysis
+- spend more time on simulation code, should really have this done soon (and "out of the way")

+Afternoon in the lab:
+- All the phd students seem to have covid, office will be quiet for a while :( hopefully they can still make it to the dinner on the weekend!
+- Forgot USB at home so could not smoothly transfer desired dxf from my laptop to DLW, and sadly I also could not find Viola's copy on the PC, so modified Dean's training one to include some traps.
+This ended up being a useful experience to get grips with the software (which is also faster than doing in on my laptop anyways).
+- Cleaned the glass slide and did the SU8 spinning as best as I could remember, but I worry I got the heating/baking bits wrong.
+-   I got a fresh slide, cleaned it with acetone and IPA, then left it at 65deg for a few mins.
+I then did the SU8 spin (program 7, hadn't been changed) and put the slide on at 200 for 10 mins, during which time I cleaned the spinner and turned off the vacuum etc. I also prepared the CAD during this time
+-   Preparing the CAD took a little longer than 10mins so the slide with SU8 was left in the air for a while, at least the light was off.
+-   Loaded, went through the calibration and sample prepation (which took me a few attempts but I reckon I've got the idea now), but could not "send to laser", I thought this was to do with the blocks that had been defined but eventually I found Dean who pointed out that I hadn't set the attributes (for future ref: chosoe "coarse" and set the second value to 800)
+-   It then worked fine (and btw, the DLW does not expose any blocks that are empty)
+- Now I am eating lunch and writing this.
+Will likely expose shortly and get the PDMS ready, then leave baking overnight?
 -